RaphaelGuerra/RaphaelGuerra/README.md

 ## 👋 About Me

-I bridge **business ops** and **engineering**: automation-first flows, clean UIs, and traceable data.
-I also study philosophy and history; I like building small tools that remove manual steps, keep audit trails tidy, and stay easy to operate.
+I mix tech, philosophy, history, and neuroscience.
+I like understanding how people think, how systems break, and how ideas survive over time.
+Most of what I build is simple: small tools that kill manual steps, keep data clean, and make life easier for whoever’s on the other side.

+I’m always trying to connect things — business ops with engineering, old ideas with new tech, human behavior with system design.
+Automation, clarity, and clean execution are my thing.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://linkedin.com/in/guerraraphael)
 [![Website](https://img.shields.io/badge/Website-111?logo=About.me&logoColor=white)](https://raphaelguerra.com)